Wrigley Field Parking – Best Tips, Lot Choices, and Shuttles.

 There are hotels near Wrigley that presumably would provide a parking space and save you the trouble of finding a spot, but you’ll pay a nice chunk of change for anything decent here.
 You’re better off staying downtown and using the Red Line to get to the game, or staying in Skokie and using the Yellow Line.

 Finally, if you’re coming from out of town, you’ll probably have to pay some tolls; bring a lot of quarters if you don’t have a transponder, because not all of the booths have attendants.

 OK, get all that?
-Now here are your Wrigley Field parking options, all of which have their merits…
+Now here are some of your Wrigley Field parking options, all of which have their merits…

 Wrigley Field Parking – From The Cubs Themselves.

-With the ongoing renovation, as I write this, the Cubs operate four official lots.
-The Brown (“Toyota RAV4”) Lot is a block south on Eddy Street, the Green (“Toyota Camry”) lot is a couple of blocks north and the Irving Park lot is about four blocks north on Irving Park Road.
-You can buy passes online or call the Cubs to reserve a spot for most lots—which is a good idea if you don’t have a plan.
+As I write this, the Cubs operate six official lots.
+The Brown Lot is a block south on Eddy Street, the Green lot is a couple of blocks north and the Irving Park lot is about four blocks north on Irving Park Road.
+You can buy passes online or call the Cubs to reserve a spot for most lots.

-The Toyota Camry (“Green”) Wrigley Field parking lot is only available for weekday games, demonstrating the pull that the Cubs really have in the city.
-It’s a couple of blocks away, but it’s been repaved recently and compared to most it is a relatively easy in and out.
+The Green Wrigley Field parking lot is only available for weekday games, demonstrating the pull that the Cubs really have in the city.
+It’s a couple of blocks away, but it’s been repaved recently and compared to most Cubs lots, it is a relatively easy in and out.